swaptacular/swpt_accounts/README.md

 #
 # The REMOVE_FROM_ARCHIVE_THRESHOLD_DATE configuration settings
 # determines the date before which transfer IDs are safe to remove
-# from the archive.
-Normally, this should be a date at least a few
+# from the archive (default 1970-01-01).
+Normally, this should be a
-# weeks in the past.
-The date must be given in ISO 8601 date
+# date at least a few weeks in the past.
+The date must be given in ISO
-# format.
+# 8601 date format.
 It can also include time, for example:
-# "1970-01-01T18:30:00Z".
+# "2022-07-30T18:59:59Z".
-REMOVE_FROM_ARCHIVE_THRESHOLD_DATE=1970-01-01
+REMOVE_FROM_ARCHIVE_THRESHOLD_DATE=2022-07-30

 # Set the minimum level of severity for log messages ("info",
 # "warning", or "error").
 The default is "warning".